Breeders' Cup: Gun Runner dominates field, goes wire-to-wire

-(CNN)Co-favorite Gun Runner, ridden by Florent Geroux, won the Breeders' Cup Classic on Saturday at Del Mar racetrack in California, dominating one of the richest thoroughbred races in the world.
+(CNN)Co-favorite Gun Runner, ridden by Florent Geroux, won the Breeders' Cup Classic on Saturday at Del Mar racetrack in Southern California, dominating one of the richest thoroughbred races in the world.

 It was never really the plan to lead wire-to-wire, Geroux told broadcaster NBC.